 PoE IP cameras, namely Power over Ethernet cameras, refers to the ones that get power and transmit videos through a single Ethernet cable (Cat 5, Cat 5e, Cat 6, etc) with no extra power cable needed.
 POE IP cameras is easy to set up and highly secured.
 With minimal wiring hassles, it can transmit data and power with a single Ethernet cable, eliminating tangled cords and simplifying cabling around the house.

-Both PoE IP camera switch and injector, simply put, help you to connect your PoE CCTV camera with the non-PoE router for power and network connection.
-And their difference is that the PoE injector has only one port and can only support one PoE security camera.
-See the PoE IP camera wiring diagram below
+For a POE IP camera to work, all you need to do is connecting the camera to the router with a POE cable.
+We often use PoE switch or injector to connect your PoE IP camera to a non-PoE router for power and network connection.
+The difference between a switch and a injector is that a PoE injector has only one port and therefore can only support one PoE security camera.